trellix-enterprise/EDR-Integration-Scripts/README.md

 This is a collection of different TRELLIX EDR integration scripts.

+These scripts are intended to be a guideline and not supported by Trellix , if you help integrating scripts with EDR reach out to Trellix Professional services

 ## Client Credential Generator

 To authenticate against the TRELLIX EDR API, client credentials need to be generated with the [TRELLIX EDR Credential Generator](trellix_edr_creds_generator.py) first.